 Foundation PhD Scholarship

-In 2019 the Mentone Grammar Foundation launched a new Scholarship opportunity to support Mentonians with a grant of up to $15,000 to assist them with the pursuit of Doctoral studies.
-The Mentonians Association and broader Mentone Grammar Community proudly supports our students to continue to ‘dream big’ long after they leave school.
+The Mentone Grammar Foundation supports Mentonians with a grant of up to $15,000 to assist them with the pursuit of Doctoral studies.
+The Mentonians Association and broader Mentone Grammar community proudly supports our students to continue to ‘dream big’ long after they leave school.

 RecipientAlumni YearYear of AwardArea of Study